-- There is something oddly endearing about Gruber's company celebrating their ill gotten gold.
-When one of the soldiers happily raises his beer "to our money", another solemly raises his "To Our Fallen Comrades", to which EVERY soldier present silently and sadly did.
+- There is something oddly endearing about Gruber's company celebrating their ill-gotten gold.
+When one of the soldiers happily raises his beer and says "To our money", another solemnly says "to our fallen comrades", to which EVERY soldier present silently and sadly did.
 Even Evil Has Loved Ones, after all.

-- McClane calls Warlock through the ham radio and asks him to put him in contact with FBI sub-director Bowman, to which Warlock answers he is not going to do it, because it means risking getting caught by the FBI.
+- McClane calls Warlock through the ham radio and asks him to put him in contact with FBI sub-director Bowman, to which Warlock answers he is not going to do it, because it would mean getting caught by the FBI.
 When McClane says Gabriel has taken Lucy, Warlock puts him in touch without a problem.

 - McClane and Farrell discuss his case of Samaritan Syndrome, which turns into this: